 Since that time, much proactive thought has gone into revamping Florida’s building codes.
 The idea was to come up with a comprehensive code that would be enforced statewide.
 Essentially, the new code would standardize and centralize building codes and replace the previous fragmented version.
-In 2000, the first edition of the Florida Building Code was released.
+In 2002, the first edition of the Florida Building Code was released.
 The FBC is a living, breathing document that is continuously updated.
-Now in its fifth edition, FBC governs everything associated with the design, construction, erection, repair, modification, alteration, and demolition of both private and public buildings.
+Now in its seventh edition, FBC governs everything associated with the design, construction, erection, repair, modification, alteration, and demolition of both private and public buildings.
 PGT has been directly involved with this process.

 PGT’s Involvement in the Creation of the Florida Building Code

 Since the beginning, PGT has been involved with the creation of the protections outlined in the Florida Building Code.
 It’s an important process our company firmly believes in.
 Stronger building codes safeguard lives.
 PGT helped write some of the most stringent impact code requirements found in the FBC.
 These requirements can be found in documents written in other countries around the world.